PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 ## How to test a collection of Refaster templates?

-In summary, to test Refaster templates using the `RefasterCollectionTestUtil`, one should create an input and output file.
+In summary, to test Refaster templates using the `RefasterTemplateCollectionValidator`, one should create an input and output file.
 The Refaster templates from the collection are applied on the input file and should exactly match the content of the provided output file.

-To test Refaster templates, one can create a (parameterized) test for every class containing the Refaster templates to invoke the `RefasterCollectionTestUtil`.
+To test Refaster templates, one can create a (parameterized) test for every class containing the Refaster templates to invoke the `RefasterTemplateCollectionValidator`.
 A class that contains one or more Refaster templates is called a Refaster template collection.
 This test utility applies the Refaster templates in the collection to a provided input file, and expects the result to exactly match the contents of a provided output file.

 To adopt this setup, the following requirements have to be met:

-- Create a class with a (parameterized) test method that calls the `RefasterCollectionTestUtil#validateTemplateCollection` and passes the collection(s) to validate.
+- Create a class with a (parameterized) test method that calls the `RefasterTemplateCollectionValidator#validate` and passes the collection(s) to validate.
 The Refaster template collection must match the naming convention `<TemplateCollectionName>Templates.java`.
 - An input file matching the naming convention `<TemplateCollectionName>TemplatesTestInput.java` is added for every template collection.